SamuelOliveiraa/fylo-dark-theme-landing-page-master/README.md

 This challenge is to reproduce this **Fylo dark theme landing page** as close as possible to the original design.

-[    FALAR AS DIFICULDADES QUE TIVE NO DESAFIO             ] My biggest difficulties in this challenge were centering the div with the container-2 class, as I wasn't managing to align to the center in the "traditional" ways, so I used the flex display and managed to align all the elements.

-My other difficulty was to put this white background on Victor's image, my solution for that was to wrap the image in a div with a white background and adjust it with the position absolute

 ## Technologies Used 🧩